kubernetes-hy/kubernetes-hy.github.io/data/part-2/4-statefulsets-and-jobs.md

   postgres-ss-0                       1/1     Running   0          65s
 ```

-Now if we apply the following job that uses the image
+Now we can apply the following job that uses the image:

 ```yaml
 apiVersion: batch/v1